MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/use-aggregation-functions.md

 ### Group data by scalar values

-To aggregate by scalar values, such as a numeric or time value, you'll first want to group the data into bins using the [bin()](./binfunction.md) function.
+To aggregate by scalar values, such as a numeric or time value, you'll first want to group the data into bins using the [bin()](../binfunction.md) function.
+Doing so will help you understand the distribution of values over a certain range.

 This example counts the number of storms that caused crop damage for each week in 2007.
-The `7d` argument represents a week, as the function requires a valid [timespan](scalar-data-types/timespan.md) value.
+The `7d` argument represents a week, as the function requires a valid [timespan](../scalar-data-types/timespan.md) value.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5uWqUSjPSC1KVQguSSwqCcnMTVVISi0pT03NU9BISSxJLQGKaBgZGJjrGhrqGhhqKujpKWCKW2hqgkwqLs3NTSzKrEpVAJvunF+aV6Jgq5AMojU0FZIqFZIy8zTgNukoGKZoAgCRt8vYjQAAAA==" target="_blank">Run the query</a>